Answered By: eTeam Support Last Updated: Nov 17, 2023 Views: 3935

 - How do I perform an advanced search?

 - How do I access the full text of my results?

-You can search Discover directly from the library homepage or from any Discover search box on the library's Research Guides.
-To perform a basic keyword search, type your keywords into the search form on the homepage and click "Search."
+You can search Discover directly from the library homepage or from any Discover search box on our Library Guides.
+To perform a basic keyword search, type your keywords into the search form on the homepage and click Search.
 This will take you to the results page, which lists all the resources Discover found related to your topic.
 Once you are on the results page, you may revise your search terms using the search box at the top of the page.

-If you are off-campus, after you click "Search," you may need to click on the yellow "Guest" bar at the top of the results screen and login with your myGeorgiaSouthern username and password.
-This will give you full access to Discover's full-text content.
+If you are off-campus, after you click Search, you may need to click on the yellow "Guest" bar at the top of the results screen and login with your myGS username and password.
+This will give you full access to all of Discover's resources.

 How Do I Perform an Advanced Search?

 To access Discover's Advanced Search features, click on Advanced Search under the search field that appears at the top of any Discover results page.

 Once on the Advanced Search page, use the available search features to search multiple fields like title and author, and to combine search terms using the Boolean operators AND, OR, and NOT.
 Also, limit results by date range, resource type, and more.

 Many of the search features on the Advanced Search page also appear in the limiter panel on the left-hand side of every Discover results page, which is discussed under "How Do I Refine My Results" below.

 How Do I Refine My Results?